Meaningless Man Utd victory over frail Newcastle leaves both praying for minor Wembley miracle

 The same can very much be said about their opponents, albeit they have met in the middle on opposite trajectories over the past few years.

 If Erik ten Hag’s side had not been so deeply deficient elsewhere this season, this victory might have put them in with a shout of having something on the line from their final league game.
 Instead, even this win means they have to win the FA Cup to claim a European place.
-That, in turn, would put Newcastle into the Conference League if they were to finish seventh.
+That minor miracle could, in turn, be a minor nightmare for Newcastle, as it would mean seventh place would keep the Geordies out of Europe altogether.

 Ten Hag took to the pitch after the game to try and rally the fans before that Wembley showdown against their cross-city rivals, but you suspect they are going to need a literal 12th man to get that done.
 Manchester City simply will not be as easy pickings as they were served up here.